Dlajeune/TelematicsApp-iOS/README.md

-# iOS Open-Source Telematics App with Firebase© integration - version 3
+# iOS Open-Source Telematics App with Firebase© integration

 ![](https://github.com/Mobile-Telematics/TelematicsAppFirebase-iOS/raw/master/img_readme/mainlogo.jpg)

 ![](https://img.shields.io/cocoapods/v/RaxelPulse) ![](https://img.shields.io/badge/release-blueviolet) ![](https://img.shields.io/badge/free-release) ![](https://img.shields.io/badge/AppStore-ready-important)

-## Description and details
+## Description

 This Telematics App is developed by Damoov and is distributed free of charge.
 This app can be used to create your own telematics app for iOS in few steps.